Two ElderLawAnswers member attorneys offer concise definitions of common estate planning terms.Read more

 The 6 Biggest Estate Planning Mistakes

 - Doing it yourself.
 It is tempting to try to save money by using a do-it-yourself online will service or just writing something up yourself, but these poorly drafted documents may only cost you or your heirs additional money in the end.
 It is impossible to know, without a legal education and years of experience, what the right legal solution is to any particular situation and what planning opportunities are available.
 If there is anything about a family situation that's not commonplace, using a DIY estate planning program means taking a large risk that can affect one’s family for generations to come.
 And only an attorney can determine whether a particular situation qualifies as commonplace.
 The problems created by not getting competent legal advice probably won't be borne by the person creating the will, but they may well be shouldered by the person's children and grandchildren.
-For more information on the dangers of executing a will without legal assistance, click here.

 - Failing to fund a trust.
 Once you draft an estate plan, you aren't done.
 If your estate plan includes a trust, you need to actually fund the trust -- by retitling assets in the name of the trust -- or the trust will be useless.

 - Not checking your beneficiary designations.
 You should periodically review your retirement plan beneficiary designations to make sure they aren't outdated.
 Retirement accounts do not follow your will or trust—they are distributed according to the forms you fill out with the insurance company.
 You need to make sure you have named a beneficiary and the beneficiary is who you want it to be.
-For more information on making sure beneficiary designations are up to date, click here.

 - Not reviewing the plan.
 Once you've got an estate plan in place, it is important to keep it up to date.
 Circumstances change over time and your estate plan needs to keep up with these changes.
 Major changes that may affect your plan include getting married or divorced, having children, or experiencing an increase or decrease in assets.
 Even if you don't have any major changes, you should review your plan periodically to make sure it still expresses your wishes.
-For more information on updating your plan, click here.

 To ensure that you’re not making these and other common estate planning mistakes, talk to your attorney today.
 To find an attorney near you, click here.